-Its success as a DOC wine fell in the 1970s, as many producers reacted against its mass production and created their wines outside this classification's broad rules; wines were produced as a Vino da Tavola to enable the winemaker to make pure Sangiovese reds, or to add a touch of Cabernet Sauvignon.
+Its success as a DOC wine fell in the 1970s, as many producers reacted against its mass production and created their wines outside this classification's broad rules; wines were produced under the looser conditions of the Vino da Tavola classification, to enable the winemaker to use pure Sangiovese, or to add a touch of Cabernet Sauvignon.
 This affected the whole classification system, and in order for the system to overcome this disarray, a new designation was introduced under the guise of IGT, to make way for a new 'trend' of wine which allowed the different blends or varietals not within the rules of the DOC.
-Even the DOC regulations were eventually adapted, and Chianti was promoted to the higher classification of DOCG in 1984.
+Even the DOC regulations were eventually adapted, and Chianti was promoted to the higher classification of in 1984.

 Today, Chianti is a source of world-class wines.
 It has begun to move away from its long-associated image of fiaschi (the squat, straw-covered bottles), and most producers now use the traditional Bordeaux-style bottles that tend to indicate higher-quality wines.
 Local laws also require wines to have a minimum of 70% Sangiovese (and 80% for the more prestigious Chianti Classico DOCG).
 The native varieties Canaiolo and Colorino are also permitted, as are the classics Cabernet Sauvignon and Merlot to a limited degree.
 In 2006, the use of white grapes Trebbiano and Malvasia was prohibited (except in Chianti Colli Senesi until the 2015 vintage).